ESCOMP/CAM/README.md

 # CAM: The Community Atmosphere Model

-CAM code is stored in this repository on branches other than master.
+CAM code is stored in this repository on branches other than main.
 The details are explained below.

 Please see the [wiki](https://github.com/ESCOMP/CAM/wiki) for complete documentation on CAM, getting started with git and how to contribute to CAM's development.